volodymyrhudyma/blog/content/blog/how-to-make-your-react-application-seo-friendly.md

 // IMAGE

-if HTML is not returned, Google Bots execute JavaScript and wait for the completion to be able to see the website data, which is indexed and stored afterward.
+if full HTML is not returned, Google Bots execute JavaScript and wait for the completion to be able to see the website data, which is indexed and stored afterward.

 This process is complicated and there are many things that can go wrong, therefore relying on it is a bit risky.